andkret/Cookbook/sections/01-Introduction.md

 In order to train an algorithm you need useful data.
 If you use any data for the training the produced model will be very unreliable.

-A unreliable model for predicting machine failure would tell you that your machine is damaged even if it is not.
-Or even worse: It would tell you the machine is ok even when there is an malfunction.
+An unreliable model for predicting machine failure would tell you that your machine is damaged even if it is not.
+Or even worse: It would tell you the machine is ok even when there is a malfunction.

 Model outputs are very abstract.
 You also need to post-process the model outputs to receive the outputs you desire